vlandham/captain_z/out/captain_z.md

 Feathers?

-Feathers were really the treasure of Castle Island?
+Feathers were the only treasure on Castle Island?
 Captain Z's heart sank.
 Certainly this was some trick.
+Some terribly unfunny joke.

+The sounds of laughing and talking in the tunnel outside the cave made the hair on the back of her neck stand up.

-Some terribly unfunny joke. _A joke that cost me dearly,_ she thought as she heard laughing and talking in the tunnel outside the cave.
+_A joke that has cost me dearly,_ she thought as she looked for a place to hide.

+She didn't have more time to curse the feathers or even think about them anymore.

 Captain Spears and his crew had found her.

 #

-Not thinking, Captain Z shoved the feathers into one of the many pockets on her vest, out of habit.
+Haphazardly, Captain Z shoved the feathers into one of the many pockets on her vest, out of habit.

 It turns out that this thoughtless action was in fact a very good thought indeed, as we shall find out.